 From our testing, in-play wager pricing showed 20-cent lines almost all around (mostly -110).
 Compare that with DraftKings, which has in-play pricing anywhere from 25 to 30 cents or even higher.
 For example, -119 and -112.

 PointsBet’s moneyline in-game pricing is generally commensurate with what you see on pre-game pricing.

 Parlay pricing is standard: +265 on two-leggers and +595 on three (assuming -110 individual wagers).
-It is slightly disapointing that ingame parlays are not possible on Pointsbet.
 As for teasers, while PointsBet has said that traditional teasers will be coming in the near future, you cannot right now bet traditional teasers, such as 4 or 5 points basketball teasers, 6 points football or otherwise.
 What you can do, also an option at other books, is navigate to “Pick Your Own” menus for most games and basically construct homemade teasers/parlays, by combining multiple alternative spreads.
 PointsBet has added in-game parlay betting to their extensive repertoire of betting options as well.

 Pricing on futures bets is pretty consistent with what you’ll see elsewhere.
 Some future markets showed better odds, and in some cases, lower odds.
 For example, for World Series futures, we found that both DraftKings and FanDuel were offering slightly better odds on the frontrunners.
 This just depends on exposure and perhaps the book’s position, so as always, best to shop around.

-- Live and in-game wagering: The live menus update quickly, are clean and they make it easy to enter a wager quickly, which is essential in live betting.
+- Live and in-game wagering: The live menus update quickly it is easy to enter a wager quickly, which is essential in live betting.
 PointsBet also recently added in-game parlays!

 - Fixed odds on spreads and totals (team, quarters, halves, etc.)